 Jeffery Bergman: I will never turn my nose up to African gems.
 I put them on a very, very high pedestal.

-Interviewer: I think it’s, when you say that, sometimes people can’t say which, and then they just say it’s an African sapphire or an African ruby, I think it’s also because they can’t really determine where it exactly came from because Africa is huge and there are new mines that are coming up.
+Interviewer: I think it’s when you say that, sometimes people can’t say which, and then they just say it’s an African sapphire or an African ruby, I think it’s also because they can’t really determine where it exactly came from because Africa is huge and there are post mines that are coming up.
 So people sometimes just can’t trace them.

 Jeffery Bergman: Yeah, and it’s certainly, with a basaltic material it’s much more difficult to determine origin.
 You can have a Nigerian sapphire that looks like Burmese, you can have an Ethiopian sapphire that looks Burmese, but actually, the challenge to say for sure it’s Nigerian or for sure it’s Ethiopian, that’s very, very difficult.

-Jeffery Bergman: Well, with the advent of the smart phone as we call it, you have more and more unknowledgeable people that think they can get in the game and become brokers.
-So you have silly things like the world’s largest diamond, which is a 450 carat smoky quartz that’s available in Indonesia for $50 million.
+Jeffery Bergman: Well, with the advent of the smartphone as we call it, you have more and more unknowledgeable people that think they can get in the game and become brokers.
+So you have silly things like the world’s largest diamond, which is 450-carat smoky quartz that’s available in Indonesia for $50 million.
 And the guy is absolutely convinced that he’s got a real diamond that’s worth $50 million.
-As smart phones proliferate around the world and get themselves into the hands of more and more unknowledgeable people, you have an exponential increase in idiot brokers selling highly important, highly valuable gems that are actually worthless pieces of junk.
-It’s just a matter of a little bit of knowledge can be dangerous and the smart phone, people think that they know what they’re talking about because they spent 10 minutes doing some research and they make fools of themselves.
+As smartphones proliferate around the world and get themselves into the hands of more and more unknowledgeable people, you have an exponential increase in idiot brokers selling highly important, highly valuable gems that are actually worthless pieces of junk.
+It’s just a matter of a little bit of knowledge that can be dangerous and the smartphone, people think that they know what they’re talking about because they spent 10 minutes doing some research and they make fools of themselves.